 - 10.1.
 The nationality of a driver is the nationality of the N.A. which issued the international racing licence to the driver.
 Medical and immersion tests can be done in other countries if the issuing N.A. agrees.
 The flag is the one of the issuing N.A. of the international licence as above.
 The request for the UIM Superlicence must come from the N.A. which issues the international racing licence. - 10.2.
-Drivers must hold a UIM super licence before entry will be accepted. - A driver who exceeds 50 years of age in the season for which he is applying for a superlicense, must produce the medical certificate including all detailed examinations which will be submitted to a doctor approved by the UIM - 10.3.
-Any new driver must be vetted in practice by the UIM Commissioner and the drivers delegate to the UIM. - 10.4.
+Drivers must hold a UIM super licence before entry will be accepted.

+A driver who exceeds 50 years of age in the season for which he is applying for a superlicense, must produce the medical certificate including all detailed examinations which will be submitted to a doctor approved by the UIM

+- 10.3.
+Any new driver must be vetted in practice by the UIM Race Director and the drivers delegate to the UIM. - 10.4.
 The super licence is required for F2 together with the NA international Licence.
 No other membership is required. - 10.5.
 To obtain a superlicence for the first time, a driver must have participated in the last 2 years in 6 circuit races (classified) using a catamaran type hull (750 cc minimum) or a hydrocat min 500 cc.
 Definition of a race during a race weekend: even if several heats take place, the race weekend with all heats or races counts as one race only.
 The National Authorities are fully liable for the sports c.v. that they submit for their drivers.
 The full race results of each race must be supplied since the drivers must have done at least 6 races with 70 % of the total distance of each race event. - 10.6.
-The superlicence is provisional for the first 6 races and can be withdrawn at any time during the first 6 races by a committee composed by the UIM Commissioner, the Chairman of Formulae Committee and the Drivers representative.
+The superlicence is provisional for the first 6 races and can be withdrawn at any time during the first 6 races by a committee composed by the UIM Race Director, the O.O.D and the Drivers representative.
 F2 Superlicence will remain as PROVISIONAL status for the first six (6) races.
 If the drivers cause an accident then the provisional status will be extended for one more race, with a maximum of two accidents.
 After causing two accidents between two boats the provisional Superlicence will be withdrawn for the remainder of the current racing season.
-When a super licence is withdrawn, next application can only take place for the next season. - An anthropometric check of data reported in the Superlicence application may be carried on at any event during the relevant season by a UIM appointed Medical and/ or Anti Doping delegate.
-In case the Driver's data would not be anymore within the mandatory parameters, the Superlicence will be immediately withdrawn. - 10.7.
+When a super licence is withdrawn\next application can only take place for the next season.

+An anthropometric check of data reported in the Superlicence application may be carried out at any event during the relevant season by a UIM appointed Medical.
+In case the Driver's data would not be anymore within the mandatory parameters, the Driver shall be immediately disqualified from the Event and his/her the Superlicence shall remain suspended until a new Superlicence is obtained.

+10.7.
 The application for a super licence must be made by the National Authority of the driver and lodged with the UIM 4 weeks before the first event the driver wants to participate in.
-The superlicence fee of 300 Euro will be doubled for applications received beyond the 4 weeks deadline. - No application will be taken in consideration within one week from the following event. - 10.8.
-The application must be accompanied by: - The sports career of the driver, mentioning the results obtained in the qualifying events; - UIM medical documents, as per appendix to these rules, giving the information required by the UIM rules 205.03/205.04 / 205.04.1.
+The superlicence fee of 300 Euro will be doubled for applications received beyond the 4 weeks deadline.

+No application will be taken in consideration within one week from the following event.

+- 10.8.
+The application must be accompanied by: - The sports career of the driver, mentioning the results obtained in the qualifying events; - UIM medical documents, as per appendix to these rules, giving the information required by the UIM rules 205.03/ 205.04 / 205.04.1.